vgacentrifuge/pcb/README.md

 To easily solder, we can buy the [10067847-001RLF](https://www.digikey.no/no/products/detail/amphenol-cs-fci/10067847-001RLF/2283478).
 It is full size SD, with solder pins visible

+We should buy an SD card as well, the 512MB microSD [5252](https://www.digikey.no/en/products/detail/adafruit-industries-llc/5252/15841478) is cheap, so buy at least one.

 ### LCD text output
 A cheap 2 row x 16 char width LCD screen is [DFR0555](https://www.digikey.no/no/products/detail/dfrobot/DFR0555/9356340).